 The Department of Financial Affairs for the Cheltenham School District is responsible for the administration, management and compliance of District financial services.
 These responsibilities include the preparation, presentation, monitoring and reporting of the annual District budget; preparation of annual financial statements; payroll administration; benefit administration; accounts receivable and payable; purchasing and receiving; management of debt service and investments and monitoring of capital assets; and financial oversight of federal and state programs.
 The Department also provides oversight of the Food Services and Transportation Department.

-The next Financial Affairs meeting is Wednesday, Oct.
-2.
+The next Financial Affairs meeting is Tuesday, Feb.
+4.